vi34/jackson-processor/README.md

 If _using_ value is absent in annotation, generated classes will be automatically registered as default serializer/deserializer. (_using_ property will be set)

+To disable automatic registration for particular class simply set _using=JsonSerializer.None.class_ To disable automatic registration for all classes set processor option _AUTO_REGISTRATION=false_.

 #### Tests